UNDP-UNBL/elsa-documentation/docs/guidance/peru/03_anexxes.rst

        features depending on its complexity.

-     - The Prioritizing Nature for Ecuador webtool contains 16 planning features
+     - The Prioritizing Nature for Peru webtool contains 40 planning features

-       that map the 9 biodiversity targets of the GBF.
+       that map the 13 ENDB (NBSAP) targets for Peru.

    * - Decision support software
      - A computer application that uses information about possible actions and